MMoCA Presents DARK MATTER, an Exhibition Featuring Celebrated Works by Artist Faisal Abdu’Allah

 MADISON, WI—The Madison Museum of Contemporary Art (MMoCA) will present DARK MATTER, an exhibition by British artist Faisal Abdu’Allah (b.
 1969, London).
-Opening September 17, 2022, the exhibition explores personal identity, cultural representation, and the systems of power that structure our experiences of the world.
+Opening September 17, 2022, the exhibition explores personal identity, cultural representation, and self-determination.

 Presenting Sponsorship for DARK MATTER has been provided by the National Endowment for the Arts and The Andy Warhol Foundation for the Visual Arts.
 Additional support has been provided by Dane Arts with additional funds from the Endres Mfg.
 Company Foundation, the Evjue Foundation, Inc., charitable arm of the Capital Times, the W. Jerome Frautschi Foundation, and the Pleasant T. Rowland Foundation.

 Please visit mmoca.org for a complete list of Museum programs relating to this exhibition.

 About the Artist